Transphobia in the United States: Government actions

+Government entities in the United States that create anti-transgender legislation and policies are using "medical gatekeeping" as a "tool whereby the state can use medical language and practice to barriers around gender affirming care."
+In 2021, professor Eric Stanley describes transgender people "props in the latest culture war," and goes on to describe how "anti-trans bills are rooted in an obsession with the idea of trans people's bodies."

 When the federal Employment Non-Discrimination Act was proposed in 2007, it contained language protecting sexual orientation and gender identity.
 However, the sponsors eventually removed gender identity protections because President George W. Bush said he would veto the bill if they were included.

 Arkansas passed the 2015 Intrastate Commerce Improvement Act which prohibited local governments from enacting laws protecting LGBTQ people at greater levels than are already afforded at the state level.
 Because Arkansas does not provide protections for LGBTQ people at the state level, this bans local governments from also protecting LGBTQ individuals as well.
 In addition, this act was passed right after Fayetteville, Arkansas worked to pass civil rights protections for LGBTQ people in the city.

 In 2016, when a large number of "bathroom bills" were proposed in the country, the result was that all women faced harassment due to increased policing on who was using what bathroom.
 In Kansas, a proposal was created that would give students $2,500 as a bounty for reporting trans people using unapproved restrooms.
 Washington State proposed a similar law which would allow students to sue their schools for $2,500 if they "encounter a trans person in the bathroom."
 In March 2016, North Carolina passed their bathroom bill, the Public Facilities Privacy & Security Act, which led to a national outcry and several large businesses threatening not to do business in the state.
 Later in 2016, a case, Franciscan Alliance v.
 Burwell, was filed which sought to have regulations protecting trans people accessing healthcare struck down.

+The Trump administration reversed Title VII policies that protected transgender people based on sex, stating that these protections applied only to cisgender individuals.
 On February 20, 2017, the Trump administration "withdrew guidance...stating federal law requires transgender students to have access to bathrooms and locker rooms matching their gender identity."
 In July of the same year, President Trump announced a ban on transgender people serving in the United States military.
 In October 2018, Trump proposed a roll back of civil rights protections in healthcare for transgender people.